Sleeping with your contacts in is not recommended. In fact, it can endanger your eye health and even your vision.

 With daily contacts, on the other hand, you simply toss your lenses out at the end of the day and grab a fresh pair to wear each morning.
 Because of this, daily disposable contact lenses are considered a more hygienic option, which is why they’re the most recommended type of contacts by eye doctors.

-How Long Can You Sleep with Contacts In?
+How Long Can You Sleep With Contacts In?

 There’s no safe amount of time that you can sleep with your contacts in your eyes.
 Optometrists and ophthalmologists everywhere will recommend against it entirely—why risk any complications?

-Can You Sleep with Contacts In for One Night?
+Can You Sleep With Contacts in for One Night?

 Even one night of sleeping with contacts in can cause irritated eyes and other symptoms.
 Although the most serious infections often correlate with repeated and regular nightly wear, you should always take your contacts out before bed.
 Even sleeping in your contacts for one night can cause a serious infection.

-Can You Sleep with Contacts In for One Hour?
+Can You Sleep With Contacts in for One Hour?

 It’s best not to sleep in contacts at all—even for an hour or so.
 Every time you snooze with your contacts in, your risk of infection goes up.
 If you’re feeling drowsy, the safest thing to do is take your contacts out as a precaution.

-Can You Take a Nap with Contacts In?
+Can You Take a Nap With Contacts In?

 Eye doctors advise against napping with your contacts in.
 Yes, even if the nap is shorter than an hour, it can still increase the chances of irritation and infection in your eyes.
 You’ll also probably wake up with “sticky” or dry eyes, and no one wants that!